arturfabricio/project-mlops/reports/README.md

 >
 > Answer:

 We did implement monitoring in the form of an alert that would notify us if the number of bytes in ingested log entries went over 1.
-This was not particularly useful, and was done mainly to test the implementation of a telemtry alert in our project.
+This was not particularly useful, and was done mainly to test the implementation of a telemetry alert in our project.
 In another context, we believe we could have set up monitoring on other more meaningful aspects.
 These could be, for example, an alert on the sent bytes of our GCS Bucket where our data is stored, hinting at the fact someone might be downloading, or perhaps, set up an alert on the Uptime of a VM instace - this could be particularly useful in the case of GCS, due to the use of credits to run virtual machines.

 ### Question 24